Visitor's Information Updated 4 February 2021Includes:

 Be Very Careful to Avoid These Current Special Hazard Areas:

-2. The pit under the forward landing gear and the temporary forward section support material.
-The support material, pit, and dirt mounds are all temporary in nature and should not be considered safe.
-(Also the material and grounds could easily be damaged so please don't disturb the work in progress nor walk in the pit.)
+1. The concrete related material being fabricated under the forward landing gear and the temporary forward support structure.
+The support and fabrication material are all temporary in nature and hazardous.
+(Also material could easily be damaged so please don't disturb work in progress nor walk in the work area.)

-4. My aircraft's main landing gear and forward fuselage are still supported by temporary structures.
-Be especially careful around the left main gear, nose gear, and forward fuselage support structures - they're of limited stability and incorporate heavy components which might dislodge and fall.
+2. My aircraft's main landing gear and forward fuselage are still supported by temporary structures.
+Be especially careful around the left main gear, nose gear, and forward fuselage support structures - they're of limited stability and incorporate very heavy components which might dislodge and fall.

 General Visitor's Information: